ITER and Europe sign Vacuum Vessel Procurement Arrangement

-A new milestone for the project and a happy "family" celebrating it: Director-General Kaname Ikeda after the signature of the Procurement Arrangement for the ITER Vacuum Vessel with Didier Gambier, Director of Fusion For Energy.
+A new milestone for the project and a happy "family" celebrating it: Director-General Kaname Ikeda after the signature of the Procurement Arrangement for the ITER vacuum vessel with Didier Gambier, Director of the European Domestic Agency.

-Relief and joy were in the air on Thursday when the ITER Organization and the European Domestic Agency Fusion for Energy (F4E) signed the Procurement Arrangement for the supply of seven of the nine sectors of the ITER Vacuum Vessel.
+Relief and joy were in the air on Thursday when the ITER Organization and the European Domestic Agency signed the Procurement Arrangement for the supply of seven of the nine sectors of the ITER vacuum vessel.
 The vacuum vessel is the double-walled steel container in the very centre of the ITER machine in which the plasma is contained by a magnetic field.

-"The signature of the ITER Vacuum Vessel today marks a new milestone for the project and for Europe, which is responsible for the major share of this procurement," Gambier said after the signing.
-"This is also a big step ahead for Fusion for Energy and it underlines, here again, that Europe is ready, that we are building!"
+"The signature of the ITER vacuum vessel today marks a new milestone for the project and for Europe, which is responsible for the major share of this procurement," Gambier said after the signing.
+"This is also a big step ahead for the Europen Domestic Agency and it underlines, here again, that Europe is ready, that we are building!"

-The ITER Vacuum Vessel will be the biggest fusion furnace ever built.
-It will be twice as large and 16 times as heavy as any previously-manufactured fusion vessel: each of the nine torus-shaped sectors will weigh about 450 tons.
-With shielding and port structures added, it will reach 5,116 tons, with an external diametre of 19.4 m (internal diametre: 6.5 m).
-Once assembled, the whole structure will be 11.3 m high.
+The ITER vacuum vessel will be the biggest fusion furnace ever built.
+It will be twice as large and 16 times as heavy as any previously-manufactured fusion vessel: each of the nine torus-shaped sectors will weigh about 450 tonnes.
+With shielding and port structures added, it will reach 5,116 tonnes, with an external diametre of 19.4 metres (internal diameter: 6.5 m).
+Once assembled, the whole structure will be 11.3 metres high.

 The primary function of the vacuum vessel is to provide a hermetically-sealed plasma container.
 Its main components are the main vessel, the port structures and the supporting system.
 The main vessel is a double-walled structure with poloidal and toroidal stiffening ribs between 60 mm thick shells that reinforce the vessel structure.
 These ribs also form the flow passages for the cooling water.
 The space between the double walls will be filled with shield structures made of corrosion-resistant austenitic stainless steel.